 WHAT Product?
 Once one has determined the market and has a preliminary idea of the product, the analysis begins.
 One needs to know who are the competitors, what do they produce, do they have new products that can compete with my new product.
 Do I have a plan to add products to counter new competition?
 Is my business easy to enter or difficult?
 Does it require substantial capital and specific skills or can anyone enter it with little capital and skills.

 HOW do I acquire product?
 This becomes a difficult task.
 In the beginning it might be easy to acquire product, but if your product takes off, others may jump into my market segment and I may be unable to get the product at a level that I originally forecast and I may reduce margin or I may lose my source of product.

 MANUFACTURING?
 New products or modifications to existing products often require new manufacturing facilities.
 A product manufactured by others runs the risk of having your contract manufacturing facility come up with their own product and supplant your source.
 If one has to produce their own product what does it cost to create a manufacturing facility and are the products, equipment and facilities available.

-TALENTED PERSONEL?
+TALENTED PERSONNEL?
 Do I need specialized talents and skills to run my operation.
 Most products that are manufactured require some specialties.
 Engineers, Scientist, or personnel with the skills necessary to get your product to market may not be readily available.
 Planning for skilled employees may require you to locate in areas where you are not currently located- Additional cost!

 A good business plan must include a detailed explanation of the above items as well as good financials; Basic financials should include the following: